rizom-ai/team-brain-content/README.md

 Try these:

-- "@scout, what projects are we working on?"
+- @scout, what projects are we working on?
-- "What did we decide about a documentation tool @scout"
+- Did we decide about a documentation tool @scout
-- "@scout, what tools does the team use?"
+- @scout, what tools does the team use?

 Scout searches everything you've captured